tkalman/rdawg-pidinst__white-paper/white-paper/registration.rst

 of publication is used, it is necessary to ensure there is enough metadata on landing pages to unambiguously identify the instrument (see `Landing page content <#landing-page-content>`__).
-The URL address is also used to populate the *LandingPage* property of the PIDINST schema [12]_, adding this locator to the PID’s metadata record.
+The URL address is also used to populate the *LandingPage* property of the `PIDINST schema`_, adding this locator to the PID’s metadata record.

-..
-[12]
+.. _PIDINST schema:
    https://github.com/rdawg-pidinst/schema/blob/master/schema.rst